APXc/nrlg/README.md

  ## Generation files

- this tool generate a base strocture for make a Node-RED node lib, the schema it's a equal of [APXC Template Nodes Library for Node-RED](https://github.com/APXc/node-red-contrib-template)
+ this tool generate a base structure for make a Node-RED node lib, the schema it's a equal of [APXC Template Nodes Library for Node-RED](https://github.com/APXc/node-red-contrib-template)

 ## usage